 - 1 teaspoon arrowroot powder

 - Preheat oven to 350.

-- Puree all ingredients until smooth – consistency should be less thick than frosting but not runny.
+- Puree all ingredients until smooth – the consistency should be less thick than frosting but not runny.

-- Spoon equal quantity of mixture into baking cup liners in a 12 cup standard size muffin tin – cups should be about half full.
+- Spoon equal quantity of the mixture into baking cup liners in a 12 cup standard size muffin tin – cups should be about half full.

 - Bake 30 minutes at 350 degrees – muffin tops should be dry, slightly raised and cracked.

 - Let cool for at least 30 minutes then enjoy!